mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/create-cluster/index.md

 ## Use the built-in Virtual IP

 As explained in [Define the Control Plane Endpoint][define-control-plane-endpoint], we recommend using an external load balancer for the control plane endpoint, but provide a built-in virtual IP when an external load balancer is not available.

 The built-in virtual IP uses the [kube-vip][kube-vip] project.
+If you use the default kube-vip for the endpoint, ensure that:

+- The control plane nodes are in the same subnet and layer-2 network.
+- The virtual IP address you specify for the `--control-plane-endpoint` is a free IP address from that subnet
+- The network interface for virtual IP address `--virtual-ip-interface` is the same interface on which kube-apiserver listens. kube-apiserver [listens on a default interface](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/#options).
+- Any Layer 2 (L2) switches in your infrastructure do not block Gratuitous ARP packets. kube-vip uses Gratuitous ARP to advertise the virtual IP for the control plane; if the switch blocks these packets then fail-over between control plane nodes will not work.

 To use the virtual IP, add these flags to the `create cluster` command:

 | Virtual IP Configuration                 | Flag                                 |